simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-16 over the past 24 hours, was above S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jan 05-Jan 07 2024
+Solar Radiation Storm Forecast for Jan 06-Jan 08 2024

-              Jan 05  Jan 06  Jan 07
+              Jan 06  Jan 07  Jan 08
-S1 or greater   99%     15%     15%
+S1 or greater   10%     10%     10%

-Rationale: The greater than 10 MeV proton flux is expected to remain elevated above alert threshold through 05 Jan, gradually decaying to background levels on 06-07 Jan.
+Rationale: There exists a slight chance for S1 (Minor) solar radiation storms over the next three days.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Jan 04 2024 0155 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Jan 05-Jan 07 2024
+Radio Blackout Forecast for Jan 06-Jan 08 2024

-              Jan 05        Jan 06        Jan 07
+              Jan 06        Jan 07        Jan 08
-R1-R2           40%           40%           40%
+R1-R2           35%           35%           35%
-R3 or greater   15%           15%           15%
+R3 or greater   10%           10%           10%

-Rationale: There is a continued chance for R1-R2 (Minor-Moderate) flares, and a slight chance for X-class flares (R3-Strong) over the next three days (05-07 Jan).
+Rationale: A chance for R1-R2 (Minor-Moderate) radio blackouts, and a slight chance for R3 (Strong), exists over the next three days.

 ```